abdullahfuture/abdullahfuture/README.md

 Here are some examples of projects I've worked on:

 - A responsive e-commerce website built with React and Redux.
+- A social media platformI apologize for the confusion.
 - A social media platform built with Node.js, Express, and MongoDB.
 - A personal portfolio website built with HTML, CSS, and JavaScript.